Trump says he does not blame Turkey for buying Russian air defense system

 Trump, who was speaking to reporters at the White House, did not say when he would decide on imposing sanctions on Turkey for doing business with the Russian military, as required by a 2017 U.S. sanctions law.

+Turkish President Tayyip Erdogan said on Friday his country would turn elsewhere for fighter jets if the United States will not sell it the F-35 jets, adding that a U.S. decision to cut Ankara from the program would not deter it from meeting its needs.

+U.S. lawmakers have said they are unhappy about Turkey’s purchase of the Russian missile defense system, but are unsure what Trump or Congress should do next, suggesting efforts to impose sanctions were on the back burner for now.

-Reporting by Steve Holland; Writing by Mohammad Zargham; Editing by Tim Ahmann
+Reporting by Steve Holland in Washington; Writing by Mohammad Zargham; Editing by Tim Ahmann and Matthew Lewis